 Guatemala’s Independence Day on September 15th is a national holiday marked with pride and patriotism.
 In Antigua, the day is celebrated with parades, music, and cultural events that reflect the country’s rich history and heritage.
 The streets are adorned with patriotic decorations, and the air is filled with the sounds of marimba music and festive celebrations.
 This day commemorates Guatemala’s independence from Spain and is an opportunity for locals and visitors to experience the country’s vibrant culture and national pride.

-The Giant Kite Festival on All Saints’ Day is a visually stunning event held in Sumpango and Santiago Sacatepequez.
+The Giant Kite Festival on All Saints’ Day is a visually stunning event held in Sumpango and Santiago Sacatepéquez.
 Massive kites, some as large as several meters in diameter, are crafted from paper and bamboo and feature intricate designs and vibrant colors.
 These kites are flown in cemeteries as a homage to the departed.
-Once the All Saint’s Day celebrations are done the gian kites are transported to Antigua where they are displayed in Antigua’s Parque Central, adding a colorful and artistic touch to the city.
+Once the All Saints’ Day celebrations are done, the giant kites are transported to Antigua, where they are displayed in Antigua’s Parque Central, adding a colorful and artistic touch to the city.

 View this post on Instagram